Manuel Margot Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Red Sox has a collective nine K/9, the ninth-best in MLB.

-- The Red Sox have the 21st-ranked team ERA across all league pitching staffs (4.57).
+- The Red Sox have the 21st-ranked team ERA across all MLB pitching staffs (4.59).

-- Red Sox pitchers combine to rank 25th in baseball in home runs given up (204 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 205 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- The right-hander last pitched on Wednesday against the Texas Rangers, when he threw four innings, allowing two earned runs while giving up three hits.
+- The righty last appeared on Wednesday against the Texas Rangers, when he went three innings, allowing eight earned runs while giving up eight hits.

-- In 19 games this season, the 27-year-old has put up an ERA of 4.92, with 8.4 strikeouts per nine innings.
-Opponents are hitting .250 against him.
+- In 27 games this season, the 24-year-old has amassed a 4.11 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .266 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.